weblyzard/inscriptis/README.rst

 1. **More rigorous indentation:** call ``inscriptis.get_text()`` with the parameter ``indentation='extended'`` to also use indentation for tags such as ``<div>`` and ``<span>`` that do not provide indentation in their standard definition.
-This strategy is the default in ``inscript.py`` and many other tools such as Lynx.
+This strategy is the default in ``inscript`` and many other tools such as Lynx.
 If you do not want extended indentation you can use the parameter ``indentation='standard'`` instead.